 Companies interested in becoming suppliers under the U.S. Communities program should periodically check the U.S. Communities Current Solicitations page for postings.
 Interested companies may also wish to register directly with U.S. Communities Advisory Board Agencies to receive notices of solicitation.

-Yes, U.S. Communities has a website that can help you Buy Green, with step by step guides and tips to implement a green government purchasing program.
-In addition, many of our suppliers have items designated to help you buy green
+Yes, U.S. Communities has additional information on our Go Green Program.
+In addition, many of our suppliers have items designated to help you buy green.